AlphaBravoCompany/ab-training-labs/container-bootcamp/section-7-labs/README.md

 You could use the rollback features of kubectl to move back to the previous replicaset, but again, we recommend using manifest files to make these changes.

-In the right window, hit `Ctrl + C` to stop the watch and run the below command to see all resources that our deployment created in the `training-lab` namespace.
+In the right window, hit `Ctrl + C` to stop the watch and run the below command to see all resources that our deployment created in the `training-lab` namespace:

 `kubectl get all -n training-lab`